-- Information privacy principle 2, set out in s 22 of the Privacy Act 2020, provides that 173. personal information must be collected from the individual concerned but it is not necessary to do so where the agency believes, on reasonable grounds, any of the factors set out in the principle apply. - 174.
-However, s 24(2) of the Privacy Act 2020 provides, in effect, that the Commissioner will not breach principle 2 if the Commissioner issues as 17B notice demanding personal information not from the person concerned but from someone else.
+- 175. Information privacy principle 2 provides that personal information must be collected from the individual concerned but it is not necessary to do so where the agency believes, on reasonable grounds, any of the factors set out in the principle apply. - 176.
+However, the Commissioner will not breach principle 2 if the Commissioner issues a s 17B notice demanding personal information not from the person concerned but from someone else.